 You have many options to prevent the rapid initial loss of bone, and it is important that you consider them BEFORE any teeth are removed.
 Some of these procedures are best performed at the time the tooth is removed.
-Dr. Wilson is a surgeon who specializes in tooth removal, jawbone preservation and dental implant placement.
+Our doctors specialize in tooth removal, jawbone preservation, and dental implant placement.

 To minimize the rapid shrinking of bone, a bone graft can be placed in the socket at the time of tooth removal.
 This type of bone graft is straightforward and produces little or no discomfort.
 A ridge preservation bone graft can often prevent the need for major bone grafting later on.
 Therefore, a ridge preservation bone graft helps to minimize the need for treatment with major bone grafting in the future.

 The slowly progressive shrinking that happens over time is really only prevented by replacing the missing tooth with a dental implant.
 The pace of this “slow” bone loss is difficult to predict and is influenced by the genetics of the patient.